AMD Artix Ultrascale+ Boards

 Introduction

 The Aller Programmer is designed to make programming and debugging of the Aller AU-Plus FPGA module straightforward and reliable.
-It features an onboard USB-JTAG interface and a standard JTAG header, with both signals connected through a FPC header using a multiplexer.
-This FPC header connects to the module’s corresponding FPC header via an FPC cable, enabling seamless programming and communication with the FPGA.
-An M.2 female connector is provided to directly connect the Programmer with the Aller AU-Plus module, making it a compact and feature-rich programming platform.
-Additionally, the board includes a Cruvi connector, which is connected to a separate FPC header.
-This FPC header is also linked to the module through another FPC cable, allowing expansion or additional peripheral interfacing.
+It integrates an onboard USB-JTAG interface and a standard JTAG header, both of which are routed through a multiplexer to the M.2 connector.
+The M.2 female connector on the programmer allows for a direct and secure connection to the Aller AU-Plus module, making it a compact and feature-rich programming platform.

 Yes No Suggest edit